Jason Silva

+He believes in transhumanism and that biology will eventually "become...an information technology".

+Early life and education

-Silva was born in Caracas, Venezuela.
+Silva was born on February 6, 1982 in Caracas, Venezuela.
 His mother, Linda Mishkin, an artist, is Ashkenazi Jewish.
-His father, Luis Manuel Silva, converted to Judaism, but, according to Silva, they were secular and lived in a household "more akin to a Woody Allen film" with lots of humor and love for art and theater.
+His father, Luis Manuel Silva, converted to Judaism, but, according to Silva, they were secular and lived in a household "more akin to a Woody Allen film" with "a lot of humor, a love of art... and theater".
 He is also brother to Jordan Silva and Paulina Silva.

-Inspired by Charles Baudelaire's Hashish House, Silva's obsession with filmmaking and documentation started as a teenager when he hosted "salons" at his house to discuss ideas.
-Video, rather than pen, became his preferred way to memorialize what he calls "ecstatic moments".
-For Silva, it is not enough to "feel" the experience.
-These moments need to be "narrated in real time."
+As described by Silva in interview, he was inspired by Charles Baudelaire's Hashish House to host "salons" at his house as a teenager to discuss ideas, and it was there that his obsession with filmmaking and documentation began.
+As he describes it, video rather than pen became his preferred way to memorialize what, in that time, he saw as "ecstatic moments".
+In response to criticism that he has received "for being overly expository... the equivalent of a voice-over narrator", it's Silva's expressed view that "it's not enough to feel the experience; it needs to be narrated in real time".

-Silva earned a degree in film and philosophy from the University of Miami in Coral Gables, Florida.
-He, along with Max Lugavere, produced and starred in a video documentary/performance piece entitled "Textures of Selfhood."
-The short, experimental film about hedonism and spirituality based on Silva's and Lugavere's life in Miami, gained the attention of Current producers who were looking for "passionate storytellers".
+Silva earned a degree in film and philosophy from the University of Miami.
+There, he and Max Lugavere produced and starred in a video documentary/performance piece entitled Textures of Selfhood.
+The short film is "an experimental film about hedonism and spirituality"—described as being based on Silva's and Lugavere's lives in Miami—and it gained the attention of the Al Gore-Joel Hyatt station, Current TV, who, in Silva's words, were looking for "passionate storytellers".